Confessions of Boston Blackie: Plot

 He goes to see Diane in the hospital to obtain information.
 To get in undetected, he once again appropriates the unlucky ice cream man's uniform and pretends to be Diane's doctor.
-When he learns why she needs the money so badly, he arranges for his assistant, the "Runt" (George E. Stone), to masquerade as an insurance adjuster to give her $6000 he borrowed from Manleder.
-The money had initially been intended to pay off a blackmailing Mona (Joan Woodbury), who claims she is Blackie's wife.
+When he learns why she needs the money so badly, he arranges for his assistant, the "Runt", to masquerade as an insurance adjuster to give her $6000 he borrowed from Manleder.
+The money had initially been intended to pay off a blackmailing Mona, who claims she is Blackie's wife.
 When Mona shows up and demands the money, Diane realizes that Blackie is her benefactor.

 Buchanan arranges to buy the statue from an unsuspecting Manleder.
 Blackie learns about it, and sees a way to unravel the mystery.
 He follows the movers back to their lair.
-Sneaking inside, he overpowers Caulder (Kenneth MacDonald), one of Buchanan's henchmen.
-However, Buchanan returns, with Diane as his prisoner, resulting a Mexican standoff.
+Sneaking inside, he overpowers Caulder, one of Buchanan's henchmen.
+However, Buchanan returns, with Diane as his prisoner, resulting in a Mexican standoff.
 Meanwhile, both Manleder and the Runt are picked up by the police.
 Farraday has them released, hoping they will lead him to their friend.
 The Runt is too experienced to be taken in, but Manleder does return to the crooks' secret underground workshop, where they copy artworks.
 In the ensuing gunfight, Buchanan is killed, but the shots destroy the electrical circuits controlling the only way in, trapping them all in the soundproof chamber.
 Blackie comes up with the idea to start a fire in the ventilation shaft, and firemen arrive to let them out.